-Whether the ‘us’ and ‘them’ mentality exists between factions in your church or between your church and the community, it’s always fatal to health and growth.
+Whether this mentality exists between factions in your church or between your church and the community, it’s always fatal to health and growth.

-The job of a leader is to raise vision high enough and urgently enough for all of us to become bigger than any of us.
+The job of a leader is to raise the church’s vision high enough and urgently enough for all of us to become bigger than any one of us.

-United, the church will always accomplish more than we will divided.The job of a leader is to raise vision high enough for all of us to become bigger than any of us.
+United, the Church will always accomplish more than we will divided.The job of a leader is to raise vision high enough for all of us to become bigger than any one of us.
 Click To Tweet

 Anybody but me.

-You can blame the culture, the pastor, the leader or anybody, but until you take responsibility, things will never get better.
+You can blame the culture, the pastor, or the deacons, but until you take responsibility, things will never get better.